ScripterKSG/Neuro_Competition/README.md

 Against 55 other pairs of contestants made of around 100 students at Rice University, I placed 20th individually.

-See Neuro Competition.ipynb for the model used.
+See Neuro Competition.ipynb for the models trained and evaluated.